OnMyTravel/Infrastructure/README.md

 When the process is completed, let's check that the SSH connection to the local virtual machine is allowed to ansible.

     cd ../ansible/
-    ansible vagrant -m ping -u vagrant --ask-pass
+    ansible all -m ping -i inventories/setup -u vagrant --ask-pass

-Where `vagrant` is the group of machine we want to ping and `vagrant` (the second one) is the ssh username.
+Where `all` is the group of machine we want to ping (all in this case) and `vagrant` is the ssh username.

 It should ask you to enter a password.
 Type `vagrant`(default password for the default vagrant user) and the ansible command should answer: